A year ago, Fox News considered a breakup with Trump. 2021 changed those plans.

 The sentiment was held most fervently on Fox’s news side and in its Washington bureau, according to current and former Fox News personalities familiar with the dynamic who spoke on the condition of anonymity to discuss internal conversations.
-Many felt the network’s identity had become too tightly bound up with its opinion hosts — some of whom had become not just on-air cheerleaders but behind-the-scenes advisers for a president adored by their viewers — at the expense of its old self-forged image as a “fair and balanced” news operation.
+Many felt the network’s identity had become too tightly bound up with its opinion hosts — some of whom had become not just on-air cheerleaders but behind-the-scenes advisers for a president adored by their viewers — at the expense of the organization’s old self-forged image as a “fair and balanced” news operation.

 Yet the post-Trump era opened for Fox with a ratings drop that quickly prompted a recalibration of those 2021 visions.

 Now, one year later, the dream some harbored of distancing from Trump is long over.
-The biggest threat Fox now faces is a pair of looming lawsuits from two voting technology companies that claim the network, far from turning away from him, allowed Trump-allied personalities — including on-air hosts as well as guests — to falsely malign them with bogus conspiracy theories about widespread election fraud.
+The biggest threat Fox now faces is a pair of looming lawsuits from two voting technology companies that claim the network, far from turning away from Trump, allowed Trump-allied personalities — including on-air hosts as well as guests — to falsely malign them with bogus conspiracy theories about widespread election fraud in 2020.

-Over the course of the year, Fox managed to reassert itself as the number-one ranked cable programmer — and full-heartedly realigned itself with the former president and his supporters.
+Over the course of the year, Fox managed to reassert itself as the No. 1 ranked cable programmer — and wholeheartedly realigned itself with the former president and his supporters.

-It’s a hard-fought triumph that has allowed Fox executives to shrug off two other recent developments that, at least to outsiders, further undermined its credentials as a news-broker — the departure of veteran anchor Chris Wallace and the revelation of panicked texts three of its hosts sent to Trump’s chief of staff, urging him to calm the Jan.
-6 riots at the U.S. Capitol.
+It’s a hard-fought triumph that has allowed Fox executives to shrug off two other recent developments that, at least to outsiders, further undermined its credentials as a news broker — the departure of veteran anchor Chris Wallace and the revelation of panicked text messages that three of its hosts sent to Trump’s chief of staff, urging him to get the president to calm the Jan.
+6 rioters at the U.S. Capitol.

-And it highlights a dynamic affecting the entire cable-news industry at a time when the era’s polarized politics increasingly steer viewers’ decisions about what to watch.
+And it highlights a dynamic affecting the entire cable news industry at a time when the era’s polarized politics increasingly steer viewers’ decisions about what to watch.

-“The universe of cable news viewers is declining, so you need to get more out of the existing viewers,” said Chris Stirewalt, a former politics editor for Fox News, who compares cable news to “the tobacco industry circa 1988, where you have addiction as your path to profit” — and a strong motivation for channels to give their most loyal audiences the worldviews they desire.
+“The universe of cable news viewers is declining, so you need to get more out of the existing viewers,” said Chris Stirewalt, a former politics editor for Fox News who compares cable news to “the tobacco industry circa 1988, where you have addiction as your path to profit” — and a strong motivation for channels to give their most loyal audiences the worldviews they desire.
 “A lot of Fox’s decisions [suggest] that they are following that route.”

-Irena Briganti, a Fox News spokesperson attributed the network’s ratings dominance to its staff — “not just our news and opinion talent, but the many enterprising members of the team who work behind the scenes to put a top-notch product on the air,” she said.
+Fox News spokeswoman Irena Briganti attributed the network’s ratings dominance to its staff — “not just our news and opinion talent, but the many enterprising members of the team who work behind the scenes to put a top-notch product on the air,” she said.
 “It’s because of our great people that we consistently have more Americans watching Fox News each day than our competitors combined.”

-Stirewalt’s own career at Fox reflects some of the network’s pivots in its fight to stay on top.
-He was once part of a team that had won respect throughout the media business — Fox’s nonpartisan “decision desk,” known for its sharp and clearheaded analysis of election returns.
+Stirewalt’s career at Fox reflects some of the network’s pivots in its fight to stay on top.
+He was once part of a team that had won respect throughout the media business: Fox’s nonpartisan “decision desk,” known for its sharp and clearheaded analysis of election returns.

 But the decision desk’s performance on election night 2020 set in motion some of the drama Fox would confront in early 2021.
 The network was the first media outlet to project that Joe Biden would win the traditional red state of Arizona, an announcement that enraged the Trump camp and prompted an angry phone call from the president’s son-in-law Jared Kushner to Rupert Murdoch, whose family controls Fox News’s parent company.

 Murdoch declined to overrule the decision desk, whose projection proved to be accurate.
-But when Trump lost, he declared war on Fox, railing against the network for its Arizona call and avidly promoting two far smaller news channels, Newsmax and One America News, that were beginning to carve out a niche among the Trump faithful.
+But when Trump lost, he declared war on Fox, railing against the network for its Arizona call and avidly promoting two far smaller news channels, Newsmax and One America News, that were beginning to carve out their own niches among the Trump faithful.

-Weeks later, Stirewalt says he was fired, while another executive involved with the Arizona call abruptly retired.
+Stirewalt says that weeks later, he was fired, and another executive involved with the Arizona call abruptly retired.
 Fox says that Stirewalt’s job was simply eliminated in a larger staff restructuring and notes that the network recently renewed the contract of Arnon Mishkin, the consultant who has run its decision desk for years.

 The next test for Fox — and those on-air personalities who had publicly championed Trump for so long — came on Jan.
-6. Some of the network’s opinion hosts spent the subsequent weeks and months downplaying the violent attack on the U.S. Capitol by hoards of Trump supporters or implying it had been started by left-wing agitators.
-In the moment, though, texts would later show Fox hosts Laura Ingraham, Sean Hannity and Brian Kilmeade beseeching the president to calm the mobs and enforce the peace.
+6. Some of the network’s opinion hosts spent the subsequent weeks and months playing down the violent attack on the U.S. Capitol by hordes of Trump supporters or implying that the assault had been started by left-wing agitators.
+But in the moment, text messages would later show, Fox hosts Laura Ingraham, Sean Hannity and Brian Kilmeade beseeched the president to calm the mob and enforce the peace.

-“This is hurting all of us,” Ingraham wrote to Trump’s chief of staff Mark Meadows, in a text message revealed last week by the House select committee investigating the attack, echoing some concerns she shared on air that night.
+“This is hurting all of us,” Ingraham wrote to White House Chief of Staff Mark Meadows, in a text message revealed last week by the House select committee investigating the attack, echoing some concerns she shared on air that night.
 “He is destroying his legacy.”

 In January 2021, for the first time in twenty years, Fox reported monthly ratings that fell behind both of its main cable news competitors, CNN and MSNBC.

 Now Fox is back on top, announcing that it was on track to complete its sixth year as the highest-ranking channel in all of cable, not just cable news.
-But it comes after a year of high-profile defections, criticism and lawsuits challenging the claims it allowed on the air.
+But that recovery comes after a year of high-profile defections, criticism and lawsuits challenging the claims it allowed to be disseminated.

 And Fox’s resurgence tracks with the growing influence within the company of Tucker Carlson, prime-time host of the network’s most-watched show.